 Cost Of Living

-The cost of living for expatriates / professional migrants in In Munich, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows (Exact cost of living percentages only available in personalised reports): Munich as at 1 July 2018 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: Average 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Munich is for example 12.7% more expensive than Montevideo for groceries, 12.5% more expensive for household costs than Durban, and 36.8% more expensive for transport costs than Athens.
-Munich is ranked as a minimal hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
+The cost of living for expatriates / professional migrants in In Munich, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Munich as at 1 July 2018 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: Very High 5) Furniture & Appliances: High 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: High 9) Miscellaneous: Very High 10) Personal Care: Very High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Munich is for example 46.4% more expensive than Houston TX for groceries, 50.2% more expensive for household costs than Kuala Lumpur, and 56.2% more expensive for transport costs than Dubai.
 The hardship premium for Munich for an expat from Perth, is for example 0%, i.e. host location (Munich) premium of 10% minus home (Perth) location premium of 10%.
 Munich is ranked as a minimal hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Munich?
 Register subscribe to your home location and Munich and run your personalised reports.